phelps-sg/meso-alert/README.md

 #### Registering a new webhook

-The following example registers a new webhook with a threshold of 20000000.
+The following example registers a new webhook with a threshold of 20000000 Satoshi.

 ~~~bash
 curl -X POST http://localhost:9000/api/webhooks/register --data \